cjmccjmccjmc/ControlLoop/README.md

 ### Compute()

-In the loop() function, you must call Compute() as this will get the latest values of the measured varibles; performs the selected calculation for the control type, and then call Relay Update to set the value if it has changed.
+In the loop() function, you must call Compute() as this will get the latest values of the measured variables; performs the selected calculation for the control type, and then call Relay Update to set the value if it has changed.

 ### Two Data Sources

 For the Cascade PID, the Inner PID controls controls the setpoint for the Outer PID so for this you need to pass in Two Data Sources.

-In this case you create two Data Source classes one for the Inner and the other of the Outer measured varables.
+In this case you create two Data Source classes one for the Inner and the other of the Outer measured variables.

 Note that the Outer DataSource is only used when the control type is set to  CASCADE by calling setControlType().